guilopesn/sftpfilesync/README.md

 #### filesyncjob.jobindex.source
 	Must especify the file or directory that must be synchronized.
 	Example: C:\\Test

+#### filesyncjob.jobindex.filestoignoreregex
+	Must be seated with a regex to match files to be ignored on source.
+	Example: .*.xml
+	Note: Leave blank to do not ignore any files in source.

 #### filesyncjob.jobindex.destination
 	Must especify the remote path to where the source files should be synchronized.